Hemang Badani

-Hemang Kamal Badani (born 14 November 1976) is a former Indian international cricketer.
+Hemang Kamal Badani (Born 14 November 1976) is a former Indian international cricketer.
 He is a left-handed batter and an occasional slow left-arm bowler.
-He had represented the Indian cricket team while also representing Tamil Nadu, Rajasthan, Haryana and Vidarbha in domestic cricket.
+He represented the Indian cricket team while also representing Tamil Nadu, Rajasthan, Haryana and Vidarbha in domestic cricket.
 He was part of the Indian squad that finished as runners-up at the 2000 ICC Champions Trophy.
 He is the present head coach of Delhi Capitals team in the Indian Premier League.

 Early life

 Hemang Badani was born on 14 November 1976 in a Gujarati family in Madras, Tamil Nadu.
 Badani is fluent in languages Tamil, English, Gujarati, Hindi and French.

 Career

 International

 Badani made his ODI debut in May 2000 in the Asia Cup match against Bangladesh at Dhaka, scoring 35 in an Indian victory.
 Badani was part of the Indian team that played the 2000–01 Sharjah Champions Trophy against Zimbabwe and Sri Lanka.
 Badani played all the five matches in the home series against Zimbabwe that followed, scoring 153 runs with two fifties.
 Badani played the subsequent home ODI series against Australia in which he scored 166 runs in five matched with his only international century coming in the second match on 28 March 2001 at Pune.

 Badani made his test debut for India against Zimbabwe in the second test at Harare Sports Club during the India tour of Zimbabwe in June 2001.
 He was also part of the triangular ODI tournament with West Indies and Zimbabwe that followed the test series, scoring 83 runs across four matches.
 Badani scored just 78 runs in six matches in the triangular ODI tournament featuring Sri Lanka and New Zealand.
 Badani played only four test matches with the last match coming against Sri Lanka in August 2001 during the same Indian tour to Sri Lanka.
 Overall, he scored 94 runs in four matches at an average of 15.66 in test cricket.

 Badani continued to play ODIs and was next part of the squad for the home series against England in January 2002.
 But he again had meager returns scoring just 89 runs across six matches.
 Badani played very few matches over the next few months due to his inconsistent form.
 In November 2003, he made a comeback in the TVS cup against Australia and New Zealand.
 Badani was part of the VB series in January 2004 in Australia in which he scored 133 runs at an average of 44.33.
 Badani played his last ODI on 13 March 2004 in the first match of the India's tour to Pakistan at Karachi.
 Overall, he scored 867 runs in 40 matches at an average of 33.34.